pirate-party-uk/Pirate-Party-UK-Rules/main.md

 ### Section 4: Recording of Decisions

-4.1 Decisions made during Party meetings, including resolutions, policies, or any other significant outcomes, shall be recorded and documented in meeting minutes.
+4.1 The Party shall maintain accurate records of decisions made during meetings, ensuring transparency and accountability in the decision-making process.

+4.2 The recording of decisions can be done through various means, including audio recordings, video recordings, or written meeting minutes.

+4.3 The Party shall determine the appropriate method of recording decisions based on practical considerations, such as the nature of the meeting and available resources.

+4.4 Audio recordings or video recordings of meetings shall be preserved as official records and stored securely for future reference.

-4.2 Meeting minutes shall accurately capture the key points discussed, decisions made, and any actions assigned or agreed upon.
+4.5 Meeting minutes, if prepared, shall include essential details such as the date and time of the meeting, attendees present, agenda items discussed, decisions made, and any action points or resolutions.

-4.3 Meeting minutes shall be accessible to Party members, either through publication on the Party's website, distribution via email, or other means determined by the NEC.
+4.6 The minutes shall be circulated to all meeting participants and Party members within a reasonable timeframe after the meeting, allowing for review and verification of the accuracy of the recorded decisions.

+4.7 Any corrections or amendments to the recorded decisions shall be made in a transparent manner, with proper documentation and communication to relevant stakeholders.

+4.8 The Party shall maintain a centralized repository or archive for the storage and access of recorded decisions, ensuring their long-term availability and retrieval.

+4.9 The Party may establish additional procedures or guidelines for the recording of decisions, as deemed necessary to enhance transparency and facilitate the effective governance of the Party.

+4.10 The NEC shall be responsible for overseeing the implementation of the provisions related to the recording of decisions, ensuring compliance with the Party's governance arrangements.

 ### Section 5: Override of Quorum by the NEC
 5.1 In exceptional circumstances where the quorum cannot be met for a meeting, the NEC may override the quorum requirement and proceed with the meeting.

 5.2 The decision to override the quorum requirement shall require a thorough review and consideration of the circumstances and potential consequences.